Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Introduction

-Overall, our work gives evidence to the hypothesis that there is a ``noiseless'' or ``golden'' path that Gradient Flow takes, and that the learning rate and batch size hyperparameters play no role in the choice of the path but only in the computational cost to travel on it, as well as in training stability and the level of approximation of the path.
-Hence choosing these parameters should be determined by balancing their negative impact on noise with their positive impact on computation.
-This is in stark contrast to the major role of SGD in \emph{offline learning}, where the SGD noise hyperparameters can influence not just the \emph{speed} of optimization but also its \emph{journey} and even its final \emph{destination} (i.e., model at convergence).
+Overall, our work gives evidence to the hypothesis that there is a ``noiseless'' or ``golden'' path that Gradient Descent takes, and that batch size plays no role in the choice of the path but only in the computational cost to travel on it, the training stability as well as the level of ``variance'' along the path.
+Hence choosing batch sizes should be determined by balancing their negative impact on noise with their positive impact on computation.
+This is in stark contrast to the role of SGD in \emph{offline learning}, wherein SGD noise can influence not just the \emph{speed} of optimization but also its \emph{journey} and even its final \emph{destination} (i.e., function at convergence).

 \textbf{Contributions and organization.} We delineate our contributions as follows:

 \begin{enumerate}[itemsep=1.5pt,topsep=2pt,listparindent=2pt,leftmargin=20pt] \item Our first contribution is demonstrating that, unlike in offline learning, SGD noise does not provide any implicit bias advantage in a variety of practical online learning settings.
 This is presented in Section~\ref{sec:2}, which contains a systematic investigation of the effects of SGD noise in the online versus offline settings.
 Our analysis encompasses both vision (ResNet-18 on CIFAR-5m, ConvNext-T on ImageNet) and language tasks (GPT-2-small on C4),